-How to show empathy in writing
+How to show empathy if you feel differently?

 Here’s an example.
 The extent of my “gambling” is that I like to buy 50/50 raffle tickets if the underlying cause is good: animal rescue, helping a school and the like.
 That part is true; the rest of this example is hypothetical.
 Let’s say that I was hired to write blog and marketing copy for a website that provides help for people with an addiction to gambling.

 As noted above, I don’t have this addiction.
 Let’s say, though (back to the hypothetical!), that I have no patience for people who can’t just pull up their bootstraps and fix their addictive behavior.
 With those beliefs, how on earth do I show empathy in writing?